Prem Tinsulanonda: March 2006 blast: Prem-Thaksin antagonism

 Prem's conflicts with Thaksin's government were apparent from 2005, although he had never mentioned Thaksin.
 Prem, still influential with the armed forces, became a critic of Thaksin's choice of military commanders, especially when Thaksin named his first cousin, general Chaiyasith Shinawatra, as army chief.
-Thaksin and his supporters immediately reacted against what they called an "out of constitutional" individual (Prem) "meddling" in Thai politics.
+Thaksin and his supporters immediately reacted against what they called an "extra-constitutional" individual (Prem) "meddling" in Thai politics.

-Amid the tensions between Thaksin and an "unconstitutional figure", on 9 March 2006, a small bomb exploded outside Prem's residence in Bangkok.
+Amid the tensions between Thaksin and an "extra-constitutional figure", on 9 March 2006, a small bomb exploded outside Prem's residence in Bangkok.
 Two people were slightly injured, including a passing British tourist.
 Police said the device had been hidden beneath a stone bench near an unoccupied security booth at the entrance to the residence.
 The guards were inside the residence at the time.
 Three cars parked nearby were damaged by the blast.
 Prime Minister Thaksin Shinawatra denied being involved in the attack.